Reasonal | 2024 | reasonal.co | App Store

 Top-3

-Problem-solving is ranked as one of top-3 skills for the future in the Future of Jobs Survey by World Economic Forum
+Problem-solving and critical thinking are ranked as one of top-3 skills for the future in the Future of Jobs Survey by World Economic Forum

 91%